Guidance

 Antivirals should only be used for the treatment of flu in people in specific at-risk groups or those presenting with complications of flu.

-In line with guidance, if someone with symptoms meets the criteria for receiving antivirals and the diagnosis of flu is considered to be highly probable based on the available clinical and epidemiological information, antivirals should be started promptly without awaiting the results of flu testing.
+In line with the above guidance, if someone with symptoms meets the criteria for receiving antivirals and the diagnosis of flu is considered to be highly probable based on the available clinical and epidemiological information, antivirals should be started promptly without awaiting the results of flu testing.

 Antiviral post-exposure prophylaxis for close contacts of people with flu

-Following advice from the HPT or the OCT, certain prisoners, detainees or staff may be offered antivirals for post-exposure prophylaxis (medicines taken soon after a possible exposure to flu) if they are close contacts of a case and are in a clinical risk group.
+Following advice from the HPT or the OCT, certain prisoners, detainees or staff may be offered antivirals for post-exposure prophylaxis (medicines taken soon after a possible exposure to flu) if they are close contacts of a flu case and are in a clinical risk group.
 Where there is an extensive outbreak, the OCT should consider offering antiviral post-exposure prophylaxis to all people in clinical risk groups in affected parts of the PPD.

 Any recommendations for the use of antivirals as post-exposure prophylaxis should be in line with the guidance on the use of antiviral agents for the treatment and prophylaxis of seasonal influenza, supported by NICE guidance (TA158).

-Prescribing and accessing antivirals
+Prescribing and accessing flu antivirals

 PPD winter plans should include details of the ordering and supply processes for flu antivirals.
 These plans must consider the need for patients to start antivirals within 48 hours of symptoms beginning (or within 48 hours of contact if being used for post-exposure prophylaxis).